Will-Griffin/admin-wiki/Integration-Services/Reports/LOCUS-Status-Report.md

 ## Full Provider Adoption Timeline

 - Based on current integration progress and EMR vendor timelines:
-  - **Expected full adoption:** Q3 2026
+  - **Estimated full adoption:** Q3 2026
   - *Note:* Timeline is dependent on both EMR release schedules and provider onboarding capacity.
-This is we can provide a general expectation but we cannot set a fixed timeline for vendors, since each vendor’s staffing, priorities, and development approach vary.
+This is we can provide a general expectation, but we cannot set a fixed timeline for vendors, since each vendor’s staffing, priorities, and development approach vary.

 ---